gdiseattle/gdi-git-workshop/README.md

-# GDI Core Intro to Git and Github
+# GDI Git Workshop (1-hour)

-Slides and materials are hosted at [http://gdiseattle.github.io/gdi-core-git-github/](http://gdiseattle.github.io/gdi-core-git-github/).
+Slides and materials are hosted at [http://gdiseattle.github.io/gdi-git-workshop/](http://gdiseattle.github.io/gdi-git-workshop/).

 ## Course description

 Ever make changes that broke your code and forgot how it was working before?
 Want to work together with someone on a code project, but aren't sure who has the latest version of a particular file?
 Version control can solve these and other problems!

 Git is a popular version control application that can track your code changes, as well as help you to be more methodical in your programming.
 Win-win!
 This session will introduce the basics of version control, how to use git to keep track of your changes to a project, and using GitHub (a hosting service) to collaborate with other developers.

-**Cost:**

- - $40.00 for both classes

-**Dates:**

- - Class 1: Tuesday, August 18, 7-9 pm
- - Class 2: Tuesday, August 25, 7-9 pm

-**Location:**

-NIRD HQ
-1517 12th Ave #201, Seattle, WA

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at seattle@girldevelopit.com

 ### Prerequisites: